-Here are some answers to questions we frequently get asked about FAS & FASD via our NOFASD Australia support service.
+On this page, we've collated answers to questions we frequently get asked about Fetal Alcohol Syndrome (FAS) & Fetal Alcohol Spectrum Disorder (FASD) diagnosis and assessment via our NOFASD Australia support service.
 If you have further questions or concerns relating to your specific situation please do not hesitate to contact us.

 We would like to thank the parents that provided feedback on these FAQs.